About Sexually Transmissible Infections (STIs)

 • pain during sex

-• conjunctivitis (eye inflammation) if infected fluid gets in the eye
+• conjunctivitis (eye inflammation)

 • bleeding in between periods or after sex